-- T 13.3.6 Fire resistant underwear (long pants and long sleeve t-shirt).
+- FIA 8860-2004 - SFI 38.1 - T 13.3.4 A balaclava which covers the driver's head, hair and neck, made from acceptable fire resistant material as defined in T 13.3.13, or a full helmet skirt of acceptable fire resistant material. - T 13.3.5 A fire resistant one piece suit, made from a minimum of two layers that covers the body from the neck down to the ankles and the wrists.
+The suit must be certified to one of the following standards and be labeled as such: - SFI 3.2A/5 (or higher) - SFI 3.4/5 (or higher) - FIA Standard 8856-2000 - FIA Standard 8856-2018 - T 13.3.6 Fire resistant underwear (long pants and long sleeve t-shirt).
 This fire resistant underwear must be made from acceptable fire resistant material as listed in T 13.3.13 and must cover the driver's body completely from neck down to ankles and wrists. - T 13.3.7 Fire resistant socks made from acceptable fire resistant material as defined in T 13.3.13, that cover the bare skin between the driver's suit and the boots or shoes. - T 13.3.8 Fire resistant shoes made from acceptable fire resistant material as defined in T 13.3.13.
 The shoes must be certified to the standard and labeled as such: - SFI Spec 3.3 - FIA Standard 8856-2000 - FIA Standard 8856-2018 - T 13.3.9 Fire resistant gloves made from acceptable fire resistant material as defined in T 13.3.13.
-Gloves of all leather construction or fire resistant gloves constructed using leather palms with no insulating fire resisting material underneath are not acceptable. - T 13.3.10 Fire resistant clothing must not be older than 10 years, recognisable since no FIA hologram label present. - T13.3.11 Arm restraints are required and must be worn such that the driver can release them and exit the vehicle unassisted regardless of the vehicle's position.
+Gloves of all leather construction or fire resistant gloves constructed using leather palms with no insulating fire resisting material underneath are not allowed. - T13.3.10 Fire resistant clothing must not be older than 10 years, recognizable since no FIA hologram label present. - T13.3.11 Arm restraints are required and must be worn such that the driver can release them and exit the vehicle unassisted regardless of the vehicle's position.
 Arm restraints must be commercially manufactured according to SFI Standard 3.3 or equivalent. - T 13.3.12 All driver equipment covered in T 13.3: must be in good condition.
 Specifically, it must not have any tears, rips, open seams, areas of significant wear or abrasion or stains which might compromise fire resistant performance.
 Teams must be able to show that the clothing still meets the requirements of T 13.3 if driver's clothing is embroidered.
 This requires, but is not limited to, that only the outer shell is perforated.
 The officials reserve the right to impound all non-approved driver equipment until the end of the competition. - T13.3.13 For the purpose of this section some, but not all, of the approved fire resistant materials are: Nomex, Aramid, Belcotex and Indura. - T13.3.14 T-shirts, socks or other undergarments made from nylon or any other synthetic material which will melt when exposed to high heat are prohibited.